leoniv/ass_maintainer-info_base/README.md

 Structure 1C:Enterprise application server is complex and confusing.
 For more info about 1C:Enterprise server look 1C documentation.

-Any examples for restrictions look in [example](./test/ass_maintainer/examples_test.rb) defined as `Restrictions for` spec
+Some examples for restrictions look in [example](./test/ass_maintainer/examples_test.rb) defined as `Restrictions for` spec